Updated May 7, 2026

 Introduction

 Most people with CLL / SLL have had a journey similar to mine.
-The diagnosis was a complete surprise.
-After reassurance from my oncologist that I wouldn’t need treatment for many years (if ever), I began a journey of routine monitoring, with heightened anxiety, in the days before each follow-up appointment.
-What has changed since my diagnosis about ten years ago is that when I came to need treatment in 2022, I could be offered several excellent choices.
+In 2012, the diagnosis came a complete surprise.
+After reassurance from my oncologist that I wouldn’t need treatment for many years (if ever), I began a journey of routine monitoring, with heightened anxiety in the days before each follow-up appointment.
+What has changed since then, when chemoimmotherapy was the only approved treatment for CLL / SLL, there are now several excellent choices for first-line targeted therapy.
 This essay describes the deliberate process I used to make a complicated decision about how to start my treatment regimen.

-I am a physician with expertise in internal medicine, geriatrics, and palliative care used to caring for others having a serious illness of my own.
-This dual role is both a blessing and a curse.
+I am a physician with expertise in internal medicine, geriatrics, and palliative care used to caring for others having a serious illness.
+This dual role, as a clinician and patient, is both a blessing and a curse.
 It is easier for me than most people to imagine the worst-case scenarios.
 It has led me to search the medical literature for an association of every ache or pain I have to my CLL.
 My background also allows me to make my CLL treatment decisions with the wisdom gained from advising others with various medical dilemmas.
 I now seek to share my decision-making process to help others with CLL / SLL.

 What were my options